-Canva has been a super handy tool for photo editing.
-I primarily use it to create my Youtube cover images quickly.
-However, you can use it to easily select sizes for just about every social media site, make templates for ebooks and marketing materials, and even create event invitations.
+Canva is a super handy tool for photo editing.
+You can use it to easily select sizes for just about every social media site, make templates for ebooks and marketing materials, and even create event invitations.

 What other free tools and services do you find indispensable for your training needs?

 How do I start a personal training business?

 Starting a business begins with conducting a lot of research.
 Check out this article for more info.